8 Types of Coding Jobs (+ Tips to Get Hired)

 Best coding language(s) to learn: HTML, PHP, or JavaScript for front-end; Python, Java, or Ruby for back-end

-Software engineers build software applications such as computer games, web or mobile applications, and network control systems.
-You might specialise in systems development, application development, or quality assurance testing within this field.
+Software engineers build software applications, such as computer games, web or mobile applications, and network control systems.
+You might specialize in systems development, application development, or quality assurance testing within this field.

 Best coding language(s) to learn: Python, Java, C++